wesbarnett/blog/_posts/2020-05-28-flask-actions.md

 running locally you can go to <a href="http://localhost:8080">localhost:8080</a> to see the default route.

-### Generate SSH keypair
+### Generate SSH key pair

-Create an SSH keypair to be used between Github and AWS.
+Create an SSH key pair to be used between Github and AWS.
 Personally I prefer to do this locally on my machine using `ssh-keypair`, but you can use any third party tool.
 Don't include a passphrase.

-### Copy private key to Github
+#### Copy private key to Github

 Next you will need to copy and paste the *private* key into the secrets for your new repository that you generated.
 To do that, go to the settings for your repository and